AllYarnsAreBeautiful/ayab-desktop/README.md

 #### Running from source & Development (Tested on Win10)

-You need Python Version 3.5.3 (Important: the 64 bit version!) and PyQt5 (we used 5.3.2).
+You need Python Version 3.5.3 (Important: the 64 bit version!) and PyQt5 (we used 5.11.3).

 Download and install Python 3.5.3 (64 bit) (pip is already contained in this installer) from
     https://www.python.org/downloads/windows/ (https://www.python.org/ftp/python/3.5.3/python-3.5.3-amd64.exe)

 You may also need PyWin32 (https://sourceforge.net/projects/pywin32/files/pywin32/).

-Now, use pip to install further dependencies

-    pip3 install virtualenv pyqt5

 You can checkout the git repository with